The Bankrate promise

 The bottom line

-Is no credit better than bad credit?
-Yes, but neither of these situations are good for you long-term.
+Yes, no credit is better than bad credit, but neither situation is good for you long-term.
 Knowing how to build your credit can help you overcome the obstacles of having no credit history or a low credit score.

 Whether you’re applying for a starter credit card as a way to establish credit history or using a secured credit card to rebuild your credit, make sure you practice responsible credit habits.
 Make all of your payments on time, keep your balances low and avoid applying for too much new credit at once.
 Track your credit score as it grows and get ready to enjoy all of the financial benefits that good credit can offer.